 This course provides the student with an overview of trial procedure and practice in preparation for the Mock Trial team competition.
 The student will learn about and practice opening statements, direct and cross examination of both factual and expert witnesses, making objections, introduction of documentary and demonstrative evidence, and closing arguments.
-Alternate odd years FA
+May be repeated for credit.
+FA.